duartebarbosadev/Scrolless/README.md

 |-------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | <img src="art/scrollessapp.png" alt="Scrolless app" width="250"> <br> UI in progress | <img src="art/block_in_action.gif" alt="Scrolless app" width="250"> <br> As soon as the user enters the reel view, the app automatically blocks it by pressing back |

+> **Note**: Screenshots are automatically updated by our CI pipeline whenever significant UI changes are made to the application.

 # Architecture